mohammedx3/Terraform-ALB-S3/README.md

 # Terraform script to create AWS s3 bucket and 2 files in it with the timestamp when the script was executed.
+# Terratest to check the above actions are executed correctly.
 ### 1. Manual

 ### Prerequisites